-All IP devices need addresses, and ISC DHCP is the easiest and most efficient way to provide them.
+All IP devices need addresses, and ISC DHCP is the classic way to provide them.
 ISC DHCP is open source software that implements the Dynamic Host Configuration Protocol for connection to an IP network.
-It is production-grade software that offers a complete solution for implementing DHCP servers, relay agents, and clients for small local networks to large enterprises.
+It offers a complete solution for implementing DHCP servers, relay agents, and clients for small local networks to large enterprises.
 ISC DHCP solution supports both IPv4 and IPv6, and is suitable for use in high-volume and high-reliability applications.
 DHCP is available for free download under the terms of the ISC License, a BSD style license.